IBM-Bluemix-Docs/java/microprofile-metrics.md

 public JsonObject createPortfolio(@PathParam("owner") String owner) throws SQLException {
 ```

-To build this code, we need to add the following stanza to our Maven pom.xml:
+To build this code, we need to add the following stanza to our Maven `pom.xml`:
 ```xml
 <dependency>
   <groupId>org.eclipse.microprofile</groupId>